laravel/docs/pulse.md

 <a name="custom-cards"></a>
 ## Custom Cards

-Pulse allows you to include custom cards to display data relevant to your application's specific needs.
-Pulse uses [Livewire](https://livewire.laravel.com), so you may want to [review its documentation](https://livewire.laravel.com/docs) first.
+Pulse allows you to build custom cards to display data relevant to your application's specific needs.
+Pulse uses [Livewire](https://livewire.laravel.com), so you may want to [review its documentation](https://livewire.laravel.com/docs) before building your first custom card.

 <a name="custom-card-components"></a>
 ### Card Components

-Creating a custom card in Laravel Pulse involves extending the base card component and setting up a corresponding view.
-Below is a minimal example to get you started:
+Creating a custom card in Laravel Pulse starts with extending the base `Card` Livewire component and defining a corresponding view:

 ```php
 namespace App\Livewire\Pulse;